Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-java-webapp-sample/README.md

 ### Scenario

 This sample shows how to build a Java web app that uses OpenId Connect to sign in/ sign out an user and to get access to the Microsoft Graph using MSAL4J.
-For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).
+For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).

 ## How to run this sample